-• Facilities may code treatments, programs and procedures that the resident performed themselves independently or after set-up by facility staff.
+Facilities may code treatments, programs and procedures that the resident performed themselves independently or after set-up by facility staff.
 Do not code services that were provided solely in conjunction with a surgical procedure or diagnostic procedure, such as IV medications or ventilators.
 Surgical procedures include routine pre- and post-operative procedures.

-• 00100A, Chemotherapy
+O0100A, Chemotherapy

 Code any type of chemotherapy agent administered as an antineoplastic given by any route in this item.
-Each drug should be evaluated to determine its reason for use before coding it here.
-The drugs coded here are those actually used for cancer treatment.
+Each medication should be evaluated to determine its reason for use before coding it here.
+Medications coded here are those actually used for cancer treatment.
 For example, megestrol acetate is classified as an antineoplastic drug.
 One of its side effects is appetite stimulation and weight gain.
 If megestrol acetate is being given only for appetite stimulation, do not code it as chemotherapy in this item, as the resident is not receiving the medication for chemotherapy purposes in this situation.
-IVs, IV medication, and blood transfusions administered during chemotherapy are not recorded under items K0510A (Parenteral/IV), O0100H (IV Medications), or O01001 (Transfusions).
+Hormonal and other agents administered to prevent the recurrence or slow the growth of cancer should not be coded in this item, as they are not considered chemotherapy for the purpose of coding the MDS.
+IVs, IV medication, and blood transfusions administered during chemotherapy are not recorded under items K0510A (Parenteral/IV), O0100H (IV Medications), or O0100I (Transfusions).